Random unitaries, Robustness, and Complexity of Entanglement: Conclusion

 Before concluding, we underline that our work is relevant from a methodological point of view as well.
 In particular, we use GPU-enhanced calculations to accelerate and scale the entanglement cooling protocol.
-Thanks to such advancement, we find that the final amount of entanglement in the frustrated antiferromagnetic state remains larger compared to the unfrustrated state.
-Details can be found in the Appendix.
+The numerical codes, data, and plotting scripts employed for our cooling algorithm are provided in Refs.~\cite{zenodo,github}.